veebch/KRJ/README.md

 Edit the config.yaml file to include the macaroon for your instance of lnd.
 If you are using a similar display, install [IT8951](https://github.com/GregDMeyer/IT8951).

-There are more far better ways to do this, but it illustrates the simplicity, speed and flexibility of using Lightning as a payments mechanism.
+There are tons of other (far better) ways to do this, but it illustrates the simplicity, speed and flexibility of using Lightning as a payments mechanism.

 # Licence